 Software Architect, Security Engineer, and Musician from New York City with over 20 years of experience in all aspects of software development, working for many types of businesses including banks, retail, trade unions, government, and product engineering.
 Able to work directly with clients in gathering requirements, writing proposals, project planning, coding, and managing expectations.

-Listed here are other notable projects apart from my professional carrer that I've been involved in.
+Listed here are other notable projects apart from my professional carrer that I've been involved with.

 The Twonker is a free audio workstation MIDI Plugin that allows a digital piano (or any MIDI instrument) to play tones from the Overtone Series (also known as the Harmonic Series).
 It is designed to run within most digital audio workstations as a synthesizer on MacOS, Windows, and Linux.